Siba-Ka-Playground/ShadowScan/README.md

 python3 main.py -g
 ```

-### Now you are all done, follow the GUIDE MENU to use ShadowScan smoothly.
+### Now you are all done, follow the GUIDE MENU to use ShadowScan smoothly. <br>

 ## ⚠️ Disclaimer

-FOR EDUCATIONAL & AUTHORIZED USE ONLY.
-This tool is designed for security professionals and researchers to audit their own systems or systems they have explicit permission to test.
-The authors are not responsible for any misuse of this tool.
+FOR EDUCATIONAL & AUTHORIZED USE ONLY.<br> This tool is designed for security professionals and researchers to audit their own systems or systems they have explicit permission to test.
+The authors are not responsible for any misuse of this tool.<br>

 ## 📜 License

-This project is licensed under the **GNU GPLv3 License**.
+This project is licensed under the **GNU GPLv3 License**.<br>
 You are free to use, modify, and distribute this software, but all modifications must remain open-source. <br>
 **Copyright © 2026 Sibasundar Barik**